aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 ## SQLAlchemy + psycopg2 by chunks (`sqlalchemy_psychopg2_chunks`)

 Now let's imagine that we want to reduce the memory usage of the previous process by loading the data by chunks.
-This code is inspired from the ConnectorX github [repository](https://github.com/sfu-db/connector-x/tree/main/benchmarks), where a lot of benchmark code can be foun.
+This code is inspired by the ConnectorX github [repository](https://github.com/sfu-db/connector-x/tree/main/benchmarks), where a lot of usefull benchmark code can be found.

 ```python